Cora4NLP/multi-task-knowledge-transfer/log.md

 ## 2023-10-04

-### Relation Extraction - target-only model with attention
+### Relation Extraction - target-only model with attention - DEPRECATED

 - running a target-only model (trained from scratch, using bert-base-cased and attention aggregation)
   - command: